Germany: No single cause for massive Oder River fish die-off

 BERLIN (AP) — Several substances seem to have contributed to the massive fish die-off in the Oder River that forms much of Germany’s border with Poland, a German official said Monday.

-A spokesman for the Environment Ministry also rejected suggestions from a senior Polish official that Germany was spreading “fake news” about pesticides being behind the environmental disaster.
+A spokesperson for the Environment Ministry also rejected suggestions from a senior Polish official that Germany was spreading “fake news” about pesticides being behind the environmental disaster.

-“The search for the causes of the fish die-off in the Oder still haven’t been completed,” said Andreas Kuebler, the ministry spokesman.
-“So far we have several organic and inorganic substances that could be responsible.”
+“The search for the causes of the fish die-off in the Oder still haven’t been completed,” said Andreas Kuebler, the ministry spokesperson.
+“So far, we have several organic and inorganic substances that could be responsible.”

 “It seems to be a cocktail of chemicals,” he told reporters in Berlin.
 “According to our information so far, none of these substances alone led to the fish die-off.
 It must still be assumed that this could be a multi-causal incident.”